Acute mastoiditis

 - Leucocytosis

-- The primary x-ray examination in acute mastoiditis is a CT scan showing the collection of fluid in the cavi of the mastoid bone, possible destructive bone changes as well as subperiostal abscesses.
+- The primary imaging examination in acute mastoiditis is a CT scan.
+It shows the collection of fluid in the cavi of the mastoid bone, possible destructive bone changes as well as subperiostal abscesses.
 If an intracranial complication is suspected, an MRI study is indicated.

 Differential diagnosis